-For one reason or another, wearing sunglasses in the winter has always been a topic of taboo.
-Some people lament the fact it isn’t really bright outside, or associate the look with the stereotypical hurried New Yorker (you know the one, he's arrogantly strolling down the street, clutching a coffee and shouting into his Bluetooth headset).
+For one reason or another, wearing sunglasses in fall & winter has always been a topic of taboo.
+Some people lament the fact it isn’t really bright outside or associate the look with the stereotypical hurried New Yorker (you know the one, he's arrogantly strolling down the street, clutching a coffee and shouting corporate jargon into his Airpods).

 We must, however, accept that winter-ready shades are fundamentally different.
 They are a distant relative to summer’s lightweight protectors, not dainty or frail, but bold and expressive.
-And with established brands like Celine, Gucci, Fendi, Loewe, and Y/Project supporting the heavyset movement, who are we to argue with the sunglasses’ place in any wintery wardrobe?
+And with established brands like Retrosuperfuture, LOEWE, and Oakley supporting the heavyset movement, who are we to argue with the sunglasses’ place in any wintery wardrobe?

 Scroll down below to shop our list of the best winter sunglasses for men.